TanStack/query/CONTRIBUTING.md

 ### Running examples
 - Make sure you've installed the dependencies by running `$ pnpm install` in the repo's root directory.
-- If you want to run the example against your local changes, run `pnpm run build` in the repo's root directory.
+- If you want to run the example against your local changes, run `pnpm run watch` in the repo's root directory.
 Otherwise, it will be run against the latest TanStack Query release.
 - Run `pnpm run dev` in the selected examples' directory.

 #### Note on `examples/react-native`